Simone8713/SQL-queries/README.md

 # Tools
 The dataset was analyzed using a relational database management system and PostgreSQL.
 # Visualizations
 The visualizations for this project were created in Tableau Public.
-They can be found here: Rockbuster Visuals
+They can be found here: [Rockbuster Visualizations](https://public.tableau.com/app/profile/simone.van.der.graaf/viz/ProjectRockbuster-Careerfoundry/Map2)